 Hi everyone, I'm Cassandre.
 Cherry season is at its peak, and besides eating them fresh, today I’m sharing how to use a French method to make a whole-fruit cherry jam that keeps each cherry bite beautifully intact.
 Try this French Cherry Jam at home!

 Cherry jam is one of the most popular preserves in France.
 Every summer when cherries are abundant, many families make big batches to enjoy that wonderful taste all year long.
-Not only is the flavor amazing, but it’s also super simple to make.
-This jam is incredibly versatile; it’s delicious with bread, croissants, cheese or yogurt, and even in teas or sparkling drinks.
+The flavor is incredible, and it’s surprisingly simple to make.
+This jam is incredibly versatile; it’s delicious with bread, croissants, cheese, or yogurt—and even stirred into tea or sparkling drinks.
 It’s also great with duck or lamb.
 This recipe comes from the Queen of French Jam Christine Ferber, who’s known for her whole-fruit method.

 More to love: